-CAE's Board of Directors and management team take pride in knowing that CAE has maintained the highest standards in corporate governance throughout its more than 60-year history.
+CAE's Board of Directors and management team take pride in knowing that CAE has maintained the highest standards in corporate governance throughout its 70-year history.
 CAE's corporate governance is rooted in the basic principle that proper and ethical practices lead to the creation and preservation of shareholder value.
 Shareholders are encouraged to view the downloadable documents below for a detailed view of CAE's corporate governance structure.

 To download the Proxy Information Circular click here.
 To download the Employee Stock Option Plan click here.

 Code of Business Conduct CAE's long standing reputation for conducting its local and international business with the highest ethical standards has earned it the trust of its customers, suppliers and investors as well as that of the general public.